jjloomis/ipad-iphone-basics/taking-photos-with-iphone-ipade.md

 # Taking photos with the Camera app

-When taking photos with an iPad\/ iPhone, default to using landscape mode.
+When taking photos with an iPad\/ iPhone, position the device in landscape mode by default.
 Only use portrait mode if there is a justifiable reason to do so.

 1. Slide the slide to unlock text at the bottom of the screen to access iOS.
 2. In iOS, tap the Camera app.